 IELTS Essay Topics with sample answer.

-IELTS Essay # 1197 - Distance-learning programmes cannot bring benefit as attending colleges does
+IELTS Essay # 1197 - Distance-learning programmes cannot bring benefits as attending colleges does

 - Written by IELTS Mentor